 Improve indoor air quality with the VIDASHIELD UV24 System, an unobtrusive in-room UV-C Air Cleaner that pairs with ACOUSTIBUILT seamless acoustical ceilings and these AIRASSURE suspended ceiling systems: CALLA HEALTH ZONE, ULTIMA HEALTH ZONE, and SCHOOL ZONE FINE FISSURED.

-The system includes shielded ultraviolet light and filtration which deactivate pathogens and reduce the risk of indoor air transmission of viruses.
+The system includes shielded ultraviolet light and filtration which neutralizes 97%* of bacteria, viruses and allergens.
 Fitted with familiar ceiling textures for a clean visual, the 2' x 4' system operates continuously to draw air into a concealed chamber above the ceiling, treats it with a patented, scientifically proven UV-C air-cleaning technology, and recirculates clean air back into the room.

 Surface and air: What impact does UV-C at the room level have on airborne and surface bacteria?

 This peer reviewed article was published in the Canadian Journal of Infection Control on August 18, 2017.
 Author, Linda D. Lee, DrPH, MS, MBA, Executive Vice President and Chief Science Officer, VIDASHIELD

 The data indicates that using active air UV-C technology like VIDASHIELD at room level reduces the bioburden in the air and on surfaces, including in occupied spaces.
 Hospitals should consider implementing active UV-C technology to improve air quality.